sightmachine/sightmachine-sdk/README.md

 An optional flag, `clean_strings_out`, determines the format of the returned list.
 If set to true, the list will use UI-based display names.
 If set to false, the list will contain Sight Machine internal machine types.
 If this flag is not provided, the function will default to returning UI-based display names.

-The two APIs exhibit fundamental similarities.
-While the old API exclusively supports positional arguments, the new API builds upon this foundation by allowing the use of both positional and keyword arguments.
-In the new API, all positional arguments from the old API can be employed as keyword arguments.
-If both positional and keyword arguments are provided, the keyword arguments take precedence.
+Both methods of calling the API are functionally equivalent.
+The first method exclusively uses positional arguments, while the second method employs named arguments.
+Providing both positional and keyword values for the same argument in an API call is not allowed.
+It will throw an error, causing the API call to fail.

 ##### Example:

-###### Old Style API Call:
+###### Using Positional Arguments

 ```
 types_ui_based = cli.get_machine_type_names()